cjriggio/mod4project_drug_consumption/README.md

 # Predicting Hard Drug Use
 ## The Challenge:
-With the use surveyed drug consumption data that included demographics as well as personality inventory data, use classification models to predict the use of hard drugs.
+With the use of surveyed drug consumption data that included demographics as well as personality inventory data, use classification models such as Logistic Regression, Random Forest, XGBoost and K-Nearest Neighbors to predict the use of hard drugs.
 ## The Data
 **Demopgrapic data**
   * Age